vaaako/Nvim/README.md

 Set **Neovim** options

 ## Colorscheme
-To alter the colorscheme, modify in `init.lua` *(last lines)*
+To change the colorscheme, modify on `init.lua` *(last lines)*

 ## LSP
-To add a new server, add to `lua/user/lsp/mason.lua`, and if you want to add a config file, add to `lua/user/lsp/settings`

-Alternativally you can run the command: `:MasonInstall <servername>` or opening **Mason** with the command: `:Mason` and pressing `Shift + I` to install the desired server *(`Shift + X` to uninstall)*
+You can download a new server by running the command: `:MasonInstall <servername>` or opening **Mason** with the command: `:Mason` and pressing `Shift + I` to install the desired server *(`Shift + X` to uninstall)*

+Alternativally you can add the server name to `lua/user/lsp/mason.lua` and updating `Mason`

+If you want to add a config file, add to `lua/user/lsp/settings`, the file must have the same name as the server

-You can see all server names with the command `:Mason`
+You can see all server names with the command `:Mason`.
+Be aware some servers's *"true name"* are the gray name on the right of the server's name

 ## Treesitter
 Add a new language to `lua/user/config/treesitter.lua` or with the command: `TSIntall <language>`